-Hear the letters “THCA” and you might automatically start thinking about the effects of cannabis – The dry mouth, the munchies, the giggle fits and the like.
-But THCA is very different from THC, which is what you’re actually picturing when you imagine your last smoke session.
+Hear the letters “THCA” and you might automatically start thinking about the effects of cannabis – The dry mouth, the munchies,

 A precursor to the more recognizable & famous THC, THCA is the raw form of THC contained inside the raw, freshly harvested cannabis plant.
 This means – surprise – cannabis in it’s natural state actually has very little THC inside.
 Instead the THCA is converted into THC as it is exposed to heat, typically in the form of a direct flame (IE: smoking weed).